Facelift Recovery After Surgery Abroad - What I See in Real Life

 Why Follow-Up Matters in Facelift Recovery

-In both cases, the purpose of review was not to identify major complications, but to interpret what was happening and ensure healing was progressing in a coherent way.
+In all cases, the purpose of review was not to identify major complications, but to interpret what was happening and ensure healing was progressing in a coherent way.
 Tightness, swelling, and small localised changes can all fall within the spectrum of normal recovery.

 What patients often need most during this phase is context, understanding which sensations are expected, which changes deserve monitoring, and which findings warrant intervention.